 What is Serverless Computing?

-Abstraction of servers
+Abstraction of server

 It allows the developers to focus only on their code and completely abstracts server management, capacity planning, and availability.